KAYAK HUNTING IN ILLORSUIT

 When I was there all of the hunters were equipped with the typical two-thumbed sealskin mittens.

 Tobias holding up a seal he just caught for me to get a good look at it.
 He’s wearing his mittens but unfortunately you can only see one of the two thumbs.
 In fact the two drawings by Rockwell Kent that I have at the beginning of Chapter One, “Life in Illorsuit” show them better than any of my photos.
-What it’s all about is that the hunter begins the day wearing the mittens one way, then when the sealskin they are made of on one side begins to get waterlogged he’ll turn them over, use the other thumb sheath, and have the dry sides on the insides of his hands.
+What it’s all about is that the hunter begins the day wearing the mittens one way, then when the sealskin they are made of begins to get waterlogged on one side he’ll turn them over, use the other thumb sheath, and have the dry sides on the insides of his hands.

 The tuilik or full jacket and the tuitoq or spray skirt